-Both the 2013 and 2014 grants have time remaining in their three-year performance cycles.
-If the performance cycles for these grants had ended as of the close of fiscal year 2014, 100% of the number granted in 2013 and 150% of the number granted in 2014 would have been earned.
-Therefore, the amounts in the table are based on a payout at 100% of the prorated number for the 2013 grant and 150% of the prorated number for the 2014 grant.
+Both the 2014 and 2015 grants have time remaining in their three-year performance cycles.
+If the performance cycles for these grants had ended as of the close of fiscal year 2015, 0% of the number granted in 2014 and 2015 would have been earned.
+Therefore, no amounts for performance share units are reported in the table.